Improving Slow-Roll Estimates in Starobinsky Inflation Using Analytic Hubble Parameter: An algorithm to obtain exact solution in modified gravity

 From Eqs~(\ref{Eq:frweqns}), we can obtain the following equation after eliminating $V$ and $f$

-Substituting the desired ansatz for $a(t)$ and $\phi(t)$, and we can solve for $F\equiv F(t(R,\phi))$ from the above differential equation in $F$.
+Substituting the desired ansatz for $a(t)$ and $\phi(t)$ in \ref{eq:Main}, we can solve for $F\equiv F(t(R,\phi))$ from the above differential equation in $F$.
+Once we obtain $F(t)$, we can construct many forms for $F(R(t),\phi(t))$ which satisfies the obtained form for $F(t)$.
 Integrating the desired form of $F(R,\phi)$ with $R$ we have $f(R,\phi)$.
-Once, we have this, from the field equations~Eqs~(\ref{Eq:frweqns}), we can obtain $V(\phi)$.
-In the following sections, we see a few solutions.
+Once we have this, from the field equations~Eqs~(\ref{Eq:frweqns}), we can obtain $V(\phi)$.